Grapes

 PDO

-Budeshuri Saperavi is approved in several Kakhetian PDOs: Mukuzani, Napareuli, Kindzmarauli.
+Budeshuri Saperavi is permitted in several Kakhetian PDOs, including: Mukuzani, Napareuli, Kindzmarauli.

 Food pairing

-Budeshuri Saperavi's vibrant acidity and fine tannins make it food-friendly and versatile:
+Budeshuri Saperavi's vibrant acidity and refined tannins make it particularly food-friendly:

 • Lamb chops, roast duck, or veal